jimschubert/chrome-random-newtab/README.md

 By doing this, Chrome will set an address in the address bar.
 Extensions don't have permissions to highlight/remove/modify that address.
 Sorry.
 Use <kbd>CTRL</kbd>+<kbd>L</kbd> and start typing.

+## How do I modify the URLs?

+There's no interface to modify the URLs.
+Open `go.js` in a text editor and change the URLs manually.
+Make sure URLs are always wrapped in double quotes (`""`) and all but the last URL is followed by a comma.

 # NOTE

 Yes, I'm the [New Tab Redirect](https://github.com/jimschubert/NewTab-Redirect) developer.
 No, I will not accept donations for this extension.
 Nor will I entertain offers to sell this extension or integrate your code into this extension.
 I am explicitly *not* publishing this to the Web Store because I don't want to be hassled by 'buyers' or 'marketers'.
 My only goal is to give people a way to make their lives easier.